wpm/mycroft/README.md

 The training data is a comma- or tab-delimited file with column of text and a column of labels.
 The test data is in the same format without the labels.

-Run `mycroft demo` to see a quick example of the command line syntax and data formats.

-## Classifier Models

 Mycroft implements two kinds of word-embedding models.

 * __Neural bag of words__